 You’re going to love this creamy cajun pasta!
 Sausage, shrimp, and pasta are all tossed in a delicious, slightly spicy, creamy Cajun sauce that comes together in ONE POT!

 One-pot meals are a Godsend if you loathe washing dishes…especially pots and pans!
-If you’re anti-pots and pans washing like me, give my One Pot Tuna Mac and Cheese a try!
+If you’re anti-pots and pans washing like me, give my One Pot Tuna Mac and Cheese or this amazing One Pot Spaghetti with Sausage a try!
 Or this Easy Cheesy Slumgullion (AKA: Goulash!).

 For this Cajun Shrimp and Sausage Pasta, you can easily adjust the spice level based on the type of Cajun seasoning you use.
 Check out my favorites in the Frequently Asked Questions section below!